Mikilix2006/Mikilix2006/README.md

 ✍️ &nbsp;In my free time, I develop small project ideas or solve katas on [Codewars](https://www.codewars.com/).\
 💬 &nbsp;Feel free to contact me whenever you want..\
 ✉️ &nbsp;You can write me an email at miguel.gonzalezdelgado06@gmail.com and I will try to respond as soon as possible!.\
+⚡ "Code is like humor.
+When you have to explain it, it’s bad."
 <!--📄 &nbsp;Por favor, tomate un momento para revisar mi página web [Aquí](url)!-->